Introduction

 12. Adjust your intensity according

-10 is actually a pretty good middle of the road number, but if you want to set it higher, or lower, that’s your call!
+The intensity level is more or less how much load you want to put on your GPU.10 is actually a pretty good middle of the road number, but if you want to set it higher, or lower, that’s your call!
 Go to your cgminer window, and press “G” for GPU Management

 Press G from the main windows for GPU Management